-The Analog Input Function Block can be mapped to one out of the four outputs channels from the Transducer Block and makes this information available to other function blocks on the fieldbus network.
+The Analog Input Function Block can be mapped to one out of the five outputs channels from the Transducer Block and makes this information available to other function blocks on the fieldbus network.
 The CHANNEL parameter selects the input from the Transducer Block.
-Available channels include the primary process variable (Conductivity when the PRIMARY_VALUE_TYPE is set to Concentration when the PRIMARY_VALUE_TYPE is set to Concentration), secondary process variable (Temperature), secondary process variable 2 (Concentration when the PRIMARY_VALUE_TYPE is set to Concentration), and secondary process variable 3 (Temperature Uncompensated Conductivity).
+Available channels include the primary process variable (Conductivity when the PRIMARY_VALUE_TYPE is set to Conductivity or Concentration when the PRIMARY_VALUE_TYPE is set to Concentration, temperature, and secondary process variable (Concentration when the PRIMARY_VALUE_TYPE is set to Conductivity when the PRIMARY_VALUE_TYPE is set to Conductivity or Concentration when the PRIMARY_VALUE_TYPE is set to Conductivity when the PRIMARY_VALUE_TYPE is set to Conductivity or Conductivi